Giangiui/dagonstar/docs/documentation.md

 In the previous example, `WF1-pow.py` and `WF2-pow.py` run asynchronously, but with DagOnService support, a workflow can retrieve a task from another workflow at runtime and wait for it to complete.

-In the `WF1-pow.py` example above, add a pause to the Pirandello task declaration.
-With this change, the Pirandello task will complete its execution after about 30 seconds.
+In the `WF1-pow.py` example above, add a pause to the *Pirandello* task declaration.
+With this change, the Pirandello task will complete its execution after 30 seconds.

 ```python
 taskA = DagonTask(TaskType.BATCH, "Pirandello", "mkdir output;echo 7 > output/f1.txt; sleep 30")